-Plant breeding technology has developed rapidly over the last two decades with the introduction of advanced tissue culture, biochemical and molecular techniques, including marker assisted breeding, protoplast fusion, embryo rescue and mutagenesis.
+Plant breeding technology has developed rapidly over the last two decades with the introduction of advanced tissue culture, biochemical and molecular techniques, including marker assisted breeding, protoplast fusion, embryo rescue, mutagenesis and improved DNA sequencing and computing.
 The technology has greatly reduced the time required to develop new plant varieties and improved the accuracy of crosses to produce desired morphological, physiological or genetic traits such as appearance, yield, and disease resistance.
 Some of the exciting advances that are currently being made in plant breeding are in the areas of crops with increased yield or improved nutritional characteristics, abiotic stress tolerance (drought, salt, cold), improved nitrogen utilisation and improved plant-based fibre and wood qualities.

-Plant biotechnology is an emerging science with the potential to provide significant advances in a multitude of areas.
-Using molecular biology techniques, scientists are now able to engineer plants to express specific genes in a precise, controlled manner.
+Plant biotechnology has the potential to provide significant advances in a multitude of areas.
+Using molecular biology techniques, scientists are now able to engineer plants to express specific genes in a very precise and controlled manner.
 In addition, recombinant plants comprising genetic combinations that were previously not possible have become available.

-Our attorneys have specific expertise in protecting innovation in the following areas:
+Our attorneys have specific expertise in protecting plant based inventions and innovations in the following areas:

 - Marker-assisted breeding

-- Biological trait selection, including disease and abiotic stress resistance and macromolecule (starch, sugar and oil) modification
+- Biological trait selection, including pest and plant disease resistance, abiotic stress resistance and macromolecule (starch, sugar and oil) modification

 - Plant tissue culture including preparation of cytoplasmic hybrids